The E.A.R.T.H. Standard:

 Optimising Renewable Energy Placement for Maximum Climate Benefit

-Our Impact Potential Map visually demonstrates two critical components of the EARTH Standard: Efficient Energy and Reduced Emissions.
+Our Impact Potential Map visually demonstrates two critical components of the E.A.R.T.H.
+Standard: Efficient Energy and Reduced Emissions.
 The darker regions represent areas where renewable projects deliver the greatest climate impact through optimal solar irradiance combined with replacing high-emission electricity sources.
 This strategic placement approach is central to our methodology.

 Loading GeoJSON Data